inneralien/SimShop/docs/resource_file.rst

 Resource Configuration Files
 ============================
-The simshoprc is a standard ConfigParser formatted file where |SIM|
-customizations are defined. |SIM| looks for configuration files in predefined places on the file system.
+The simshoprc is a standard ConfigParser formatted file where SimShop customizations are defined.
+SimShop looks for configuration files in predefined places on the file system.

 * OSX/Linux